-One of the positive findings of this study was that doctors who have trained overseas appear to embrace and enjoy the challenges of practice, even after a sometimes difficult journey to get there.
+One of the positive findings of this study was that doctors appear to embrace and enjoy the challenges of practice, even after a sometimes difficult journey to get there.

 According to the survey, 80% of international medical graduates were either moderately or very satisfied with their jobs.
-A similar question in the RACGP 2023 annual survey of GPs (which comprises only GPs, and includes Australian graduates as well as international medical graduates) showed only 66% who were very satisfied or moderately satisfied.1 followed by the Specialist Pathway, with Standard Pathway the least satisfied.
+A similar question in the RACGP 2023 annual survey of GPs (which includes only GPs, and includes Australian graduates as well as international medical graduates) showed only 66% who were very satisfied or moderately satisfied.

-This measure of job satisfaction still showed differences according to pathway (see Figure 6), with the greatest job satisfaction among Competent Authority Pathway candidates,
+This measure of job satisfaction still showed differences according to pathway (see Figure 6), with the greatest job satisfaction among Competent Authority Pathway candidates, followed by the Specialist Pathway, with Standard Pathway the least satisfied.